AmirabbasJ/decode-it/README.md

 You specify an schema (or you might call it an interface) And it will throw as soon as it finds out that the schema doesn't match the received json

-Why do I need this?
-I use typescript, I can already do that without this with the magic of interface Well...
-Not exactly, you might think doing something that will result in the same functionally as what json decoder is trying to do, but no, let me demonstrate it for you
+# Why do I need this?
+I use typescript, I can already do that without this with the magic of interfaces

+Well...
+Not exactly, you might **think** doing something that will result in the same functionally as what json decoder is trying to do, but no, let me demonstrate it for you

 ```typescript
 interface Data {